 That would be, in terms of general outlook, unfortunately consistent and similar to the world as it is now.
 I further believe that is why the current run of “reflation” is, so far, so much more subdued than the prior one; and in some very important markets, like swaps and the related swap spreads, there was never even the slightest “reflation” to begin with.
 Nothing really has yet changed, except so far as the global economy and “dollar” conditions are relatively worse now than they were even at that troubled time.

-As has been the case for nearly a decade, going all the way back to upsetting Bill Dudley in early 2007, eurodollar futures will very likely tell us a lot about what’s next.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+As has been the case for nearly a decade, going all the way back to upsetting Bill Dudley in early 2007, eurodollar futures will very likely tell us a lot about what’s next.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.